kyma-project/eventing-manager/docs/user/README.md

 When you create or update a Subscription, the Eventing Manager performs the following tasks:

 - Configures the selected eventing backend to manage event streams and consumers for subscriptions.
-- Ensures events are routed from the correct publisher to the specified subscriber (the "sink").
+- Ensures events are routed from the correct publisher to the specified subscriber (the sink).
 - Creates and manages Kubernetes resources, such as ConfigMap, Services, and DestinationRules, adapting them to the desired state.

 ### Eventing Publisher Proxy